Understanding what, when, and how to prioritize biking amongst other community improvement priorities is a necessity.

 The best planning efforts begin by taking the time to listen and understand the community.
 One-size-fits-all solutions often struggle to yield desirable results.
 ISG will begin each process with a community readiness survey, giving stakeholders the opportunity to share the community’s current level of planning, improvement wish list, and priorities.
 Following an analysis of the survey results, ISG will conceptualize ideas for biking improvements that leverage the community’s strengths while overcoming weaknesses.
 This evaluation process will also include follow-up questions that dig into any ambiguity discovered within the survey results.

 ISG recognizes the importance of a clear and actionable plan to ensure successful implementation.
 Therefore, within each community, a workshop will be conducted to understand and prioritize community concerns.
 During the workshop, priority areas will be highlighted on a community map which will inform designers, engineers, and planners as they craft an action plan.

 At the conclusion of the process, each community will have a tangible brochure-style action plan with “Fast Five” prioritized best practices—recommended steps to jump-start their biking goals.
 ISG will also provide a relevant list of industry-related references and reading materials to investigate for future planning initiatives.

 With three Wisconsin offices, as well as recreation and transportation focused teams, ISG is a proud Wisconsin Bike Fed partner.
 The partnership brings communities that become Bike Focus Members the added value of ISG’s urban planning expertise—making it possible for them to encourage active, healthy lifestyles with bike-friendly initiatives and networks.
-To learn more about becoming a Bike Focus Community Member, contact Wisconsin Bike Fed’s Community Engagement Manager, Michelle Bachaus at firstname.lastname@example.org.
+To learn more about becoming a Bike Focus Community Member, visit the Community Membership webpage and contact Wisconsin Bike Fed’s Community Engagement Manager, Michelle Bachaus at firstname.lastname@example.org.